 L-Glutamine – Non-Essential Amino But Essential For Health

-L-Glutamine (often just referred to as glutamine) is a conditionally essential amino acid that performs vital functions in our bodies.
-It is also the most abundant amino acid in our bodies, and the most abundant free amino acid in our blood.
-It has many functions from helping to remove harmful ammonia in the blood to aiding and supporting normal brain and gut function.
+L-glutamine (often just referred to as glutamine) is a conditionally essential amino acid.
+It has many vital functions from helping to remove harmful ammonia in the blood to aiding and supporting normal brain and gut function.

-In addition to the important role that L-Glutamine normally plays in our bodies, L-Glutamine can be even more vital in times of stress or during and after illness.
-If our body’s glutamine stores are decreased during these times of increased stress, we are more prone to infection and to losing muscle mass, and we may see a decrease in the efficiency of other body functions.
+L-glutamine is especially vital in times of stress or during and after illness.
+If our body’s glutamine stores are decreased during these times of increased stress, we are more prone to infection.
+We are also prone to losing muscle mass, and we may see a decrease in the efficiency of other bodily functions.

 What is L-Glutamine?

-L-Glutamine is a versatile amino acid molecule with a large number of benefits and functions in your body.
-Some of the most prominent functions are listed below.
+L-glutamine is a versatile amino acid molecule with a large number of benefits and functions in your body.
 See the #1 L-Glutamine Supplement now.

 A Conditionally Essential Amino Acid

-In addition to being used in our bodies to build proteins, L-Glutamine also functions as a neurotransmitter.
-Neurotransmitters are molecules in our bodies that allow neurons, or nerve cells, to send signals to each other.
-This means that glutamine is not only important for your muscles, but also for brain and cognitive function.
+In addition to being used in our bodies to build proteins, L-glutamine also functions as a neurotransmitter.
+Neurotransmitters are molecules in our bodies that allow neurons (nerve cells) to send signals to each other.
+This means that glutamine is not only important for your muscles but also for brain and cognitive function.

 An Energy Source